 Camera Review Of InFocus Vision 3:

 InFocus Vission 3 has a 13 MP + 5 MP dual rear camera with LED Flash and PDAF.
-The 13-megapixel camera with f/2.0 aperture and secondary 5-megapixel camera with 120-degree wide-angle lens, f/2.2 aperture.
+The 13-megapixel camera with f/2.0 aperture and a secondary 5-megapixel camera with 120-degree wide-angle lens, f/2.2 aperture.
 The camera feature includes Geo-tagging, touch focus, face detection, panorama, HDR, Portrait Mode, Manual Mode, and Time-lapse etc.

 The rear camera takes good photos in the broad daylight with good colours and average details but the low light shooting experience wasn’t the same.
 During the low light, the photo quality was bad, it appears hazy with very poor details and colours.
-The portrait mode is not very good, the camera is not able to perfectly blur or capture the background detail to create the good bokeh effect.
+The portrait mode is not very good, the camera is not able to perfectly blur or capture the background detail to create a good bokeh effect.

 The camera is also slow to focus especially in the low light it takes too much time to focus and click the photo, you may need to be steady at least for a second or two while clicking the photos.

-The 8 megapixels selfie camera with a f/2.2 aperture takes very good photos during daylight or bright light conditions.
+The 8 megapixels selfie camera with an f/2.2 aperture takes very good photos during daylight or bright light conditions.
 The InFocus Vision 3 front camera comes with all trending cool features like beauty mode, screen flash, HDR, and portrait bokeh etc. You can take very good selfies with the Vision 3 in proper light conditions.

 The camera comes with a feature called “Dualfie” which allow you to use both cameras at once.
 This feature compiling photos from both the front and the rear camera in the one shot.